maxwelllloyd/maxwelllloyd.github.io/README.md

 #Yelp Data Challenge
-Maxwell Lloyd and Marissa Stanvick
+Authors: Maxwell Lloyd and Marissa Stanvick

 Please visit our [main website](https://maxwelllloyd.github.io) to interact with our visualization